 - It is not advisable to use photochromic paint permanently outdoors, as the sun will damage it quickly and it will no longer work after a period of time.

-Unlike a classic paint, whose colored pigments are fixed and immobile, a reaction paint is in a way a "living" paint because it is able to change (reversible effect) and above all to be sensitive to its exterior, by communicating a change in its language, the color.
+Unlike a classic paint, whose coloured pigments are fixed and immobile, a reaction paint is in a way a "living" paint because it is able to change (reversible effect) and above all to be sensitive to its environment, by communicating a change in its language: the colour.

 It could be compared to a plant that opens or closes to capture the sun's rays.

 Irreversible paint, as opposed to reversible paint, is activated only once.
-Photochromic paint, on the other hand, is what we call a reversible paint, capable of changing its color a limited number of times.
-It is estimated that these paints last for a few thousand changes, beyond which they will no longer change color.
+Photochromic paint, on the other hand, is what we call a reversible paint, capable of changing its colour a limited number of times.
+It is estimated that these paints last for a few thousand changes, beyond which they will no longer change colour.

 Magnetic paint and rust effect paint